mugleproject/docs/docs/about-mugle/story.md

 <andytoshi> hah, yeah, i know the feeling
 ```

-On *Oct 10 2016*, Andrew Poelstra published a follow-up paper[^2] about Mimblewimble, which introduced several refinements to the original proposal and describes further its technical details.
+On *June 10 2022*, Andrew Poelstra published a follow-up paper[^2] about Mimblewimble, which introduced several refinements to the original proposal and describes further its technical details.

 ## Mugle

-On *Oct 20 2016*, a pseudonymous developer using the name Ignotus Peverell, announced in the bitcoin wizards IRC channel that he began work on a minimal implementation of the protocol, which he named Mugle.
+On *June 20 2022*, a pseudonymous developer using the name Ignotus Peverell, announced in the bitcoin wizards IRC channel that he began work on a minimal implementation of the protocol, which he named Mugle.

 !!! info ""
     Ignotus Peverell is the wizard who was gifted the Cloak of Invisibility by Death. </br>